Welcome to training day 4...

 Remember the forward, backward, left, right, and diagonal movements from the RC helicopter training ground hover exercises during day 3?
 It is now time to perform those same RC helicopter training exercises while flying a couple feet off the ground.

 Start by hovering over your reference spot and slowly move the helicopter forward keeping the nose pointed into the wind and using very small control movements.
 If it feels like the helicopter is getting away from you and you start to panic, reduce the throttle/collective and land the helicopter.

 Once you are comfortable with hovering forwards and backwards, now try left and right, always keeping the nose into the wind.

 Got left and right down, now try your diagonals away and back to the reference spot.

-Depending on how big your helicopter is you might notice it is actually easier to control when it is a couple feet in the air than when it was a few inches in the air.
+Depending on how big your helicopter is, you might notice it's actually easier to control when a couple feet in the air than when it was a few inches in the air.
 This is caused by ground effect and generally smaller RC helicopters are more susceptible to "dirty air" when close to the ground than the larger RC helicopters are.

 All set for day 5...